-On the basis of the decisions of the Seventh World Congress of the Comintern and of the Brussels Conference of the Communist Party of Germany, it is necessary to bring about a more powerful development of the initiative of the Communist Party groups and cadres as well as of the active anti-Fascists, and to utilise the most varied methods of struggle.
+On the basis of the decisions of the Seventh World Congress of the Comintern and of the Brussels conference of the Communist Party of Germany, it is necessary to bring about a more powerful development of the initiative of the Communist Party groups and cadres as well as of the active anti-fascists, and to utilize the most varied methods of struggle.
 Use must be made of arguments that will make the masses listen to the Communists.
-The starting point should be the promises made by the Fascists while the main blow must be directed against the upper circles.
-Every Communist should become the best adviser of the working people in their poverty and want, and should become genuinely allied with the masses by capably and convincingly explaining the aims and objects of the struggle against the Fascist authorities.
-If in Germany to-day the sentiments in favour of the People's Front are extending, while the masses do not yet understand how the struggle of the People's Front can be carried on under the specific and difficult conditions in Hitler Germany, then it is the task of the Communists, as the vanguard of the anti-Fascist struggle, to join with the Social Democratic and Catholic workers in establishing points of support for the anti-Fascist struggle in all factories and mass organisations, to spread these bases, and lead the masses in their struggle for their immediate and urgent interests.
-In order to fulfil these important tasks it is exceptionally important to strengthen the Party ideologically, and to create such Party organisations. and such Party leadership, as will assure the consistent operation of the Party line.
-In this connection, it is especially important to draw women into responsible Party work, and to help them in their work within the "German Labour Front," the Hitler "Women's Society," the "National Socialist Charity Organisation," etc.
+The starting point should be the promises made by the fascists, while the main blow must be directed against the upper circles.
+Every Communist should become the best adviser of the working people in their poverty and want, and should become genuinely allied with the masses by capably and convincingly explaining the aims and objects of the struggle against the fascist authorities.

+If in Germany today the sentiments in favor of the People's Front are extending, while the masses do not yet understand how the struggle of the People's Front can be carried on under the specific and difficult conditions in Hitler Germany, then it is the task of the Communists, as the vanguard of the anti-fascist struggle, to join with the Social-Democratic and Catholic workers in establishing points of support for the anti-fascist struggle in all factories and mass organizations, to spread these bases, and lead the masses in their struggle for their immediate and urgent interests.

+In order to fulfil these important tasks it is exceptionally important to strengthen the Party ideologically, and to create such Party organizations, and such Party leadership, as will assure the consistent operation of the Party line.
+In this connection, it is especially important to draw women into responsible Party work, and to help them in their work within the "German Labor Front," the Hitler "Women's Society," the "National-Socialist Charity Organization," etc.

-In view of the connections between counter-revolutionary Trotskyism, and German Fascism as the main instigator of world war and deadly enemy of the Soviet Union and the international proletariat, the Communist Party of Germany has the exceptionally important task of carrying on energetic work within the Party, amongst the Social Democratic masses, as well as amongst all friends of peace in Germany, to explain the role of Trotskyism as being hostile to the people.
-Trotskyism is especially dangerous for the anti-Fascist movement in Germany because it is connected with the Gestapo, and plays into the hands of the Gestapo through its undermining, disintegrating work.
+In view of the connections between counter-revolutionary Trotskyism German fascism as the main instigator of world war and deadly enemy of the Soviet Union and the international proletariat, the Communist Party of Germany has the exceptionally important task of carrying on energetic work within the Party, among the Social-Democratic masses, as well as among all friends of peace in Germany, to explain the role of Trotskyism as being hostile to the people.
+Trotskvism is especially dangerous for the anti-fascist movement in Germany because it is connected with the Gestapo, and plays into their hands through its undermining, disintegrating work.

-UNITY IS ESSENTIAL IN THE STRUGGLE FOR THE VITAL INTERESTS OF THE MASSES.
+V. UNITY ESSENTIAL IN STRUGGLE FOR INTERESTS OF THE MASSES

-At a meeting of the leadership of the Communist Party of Germany, devoted to an estimation of the situation and the new tasks of the Party, Comrade Wilhelm Pieck, chairman of the Party, indicated the further development of, and methods of giving concrete shape to the decisions of the Brussels Party Conference, to correspond with the changed conditions of the struggle.
+At a meeting of the leadership of the Communist Party of Germany, devoted to an estimation of the situation and the new tasks of the Party, Comrade Wilhelm Pieck, Chairman of the Party, indicated the further development of, and methods of giving concrete shape to the decisions of the Brussels Party conference, to correspond with the changed conditions of the struggle.
 What is required is bold initiative for the creation of a German People's Front, the aim of which must be the victorious struggle for a democratic people's republic.
-By fighting in this way to save the German people from the catastrophe of war the Communist Party of Germany is thereby defending the genuine national interests of the German people.
+By fighting in this way to save the German people from the catastrophe of war the Communist Party of Germany is defending the genuine national interests of the German people.